klahrich/chiefhustler/content/posts/purchased-baba.md

 _We plan to invest all of our incremental profits in this coming year into core strategic areas such as technology innovation, support programs for merchants to lower their operating costs, user acquisition and experience enhancement, merchandising and supply chain capabilities, infrastructure development, and new business initiatives._

-The martket didn't seem to like this.
+The market didn't seem to like this.
 I do.

 [Monish Pabrai on Alibaba](https://www.youtube.com/watch?v=K4mggdrMHVo) (at 38:39): _"If I'm buying it, I must like it."_